 2. Fire Frequency - no area must be burned more frequently than that prescribed for optimal performance of fauna and flora.
 The frequency of burning will depend on the particular EVC and fauna species concerned, with desired frequencies usually varying from 10-100 years (with some areas never to be burned).
-We know of no instance where burn frequencies less than 10 years can be justified except for open native grassland and we believe that most areas should not be deliberately burned more frequently than every 20 years.

-We stress that areas burned in the wildfires must be considered as part of the prescribed burn planning.
+We know of no instance where burn frequencies less than 10 years can be justified within the Grampians Bio-region except for open native grassland and we believe that most areas should not be deliberately burned more frequently than every 20 years.
+We stress that areas burned in the wildfires must be considered as part of the prescribedburn planing.

-- 3. Fauna and Flora Surveys a preliminary survey is not needed if every prescribed burn was conducted as if the area contained rare and endangered fauna.
+3. Fauna and Flora Surveys - a preliminary survey is not needed if every prescribed burn was conducted as if the area contained rare and endangered fauna.
 Such burns must, however, result in a true mosaic burn pattern and be of low intensity.
+Currently in the Grampians/Gariwerd NP, little effective habitat remains for species such as Brown Bandiccot, Heath Mouse, Smokey Mouse and Potoroo.
 Where areas have been burned, or are small in size, adjacent areas of suitable habitat must not be burned until the burned areas once again provide suitable habitat; the risk of an uncontrolled prescribed burn destroying that community is too great.
 Preliminary surveys to justify a burn are of dubious value, since these species are not easily trapped or otherwise detected.
-Thus a negative survey result does not prove the absence of the species or justify burning the area. - 4.
-Mosaic burns unburned areas must be retained in each EVC (or group of similar EVCs) within the planned burn area.
+Thus a negative survey result does not prove the absence of the species or justify burning the area.

+4. Mosaic burns - unburned areas must be retained in each EVC (or group of similar EVCs) within the planned burn area.
+This is especially critical in the suggested Landscape Burns where several thousand ha could be completely burned, leaving no refuge areas at all.
 We suggest that it is also important to avoid burning the same area each time (e.g. Stringybark rises are often burned while the flats are not).
-The mosaic burn pattern in each EVC must be the objective of every prescribed burn. - 5.
-Fire history of adjacent areas this must be taken into account when planning a new prescribed burn.
-If the area adjacent to the proposed burn has itself been burned during the previous 10 years, no new prescribed burn should be conducted.
+The mosaic burn pattern in each EVC must be the objective of every prescribed burn.

+5. Fire history of adjacent areas - this must be taken into account when planning a new prescribed burn If the area adjacent to the proposed burn has itself been burned during the previous 10 years, no new prescribed burn should be conducted.
 As indicated elsewhere, this is vital to ensure survival of vulnerable fauna species.
 The practice of burning adjacent blocks in subsequent years may be convenient for management but is a disaster for fauna.
 It ignores the vital concept of mosaic burning and basic ecological principles.
+Examples of planned burns in this FOP which should be postponed are 11.G22, 12.G08, 13.G10.

 6. Habitat trees - the large old trees with hollows provide shelter and breeding places for fauna (bats, birds, gliders, possums and reptiles) and must be protected; otherwise, after several rotations of burns, there would be few left.
 This is already apparent in some of our landscapes.
-We urge you to take all possible steps to protect such trees by raking away debris from around the trunks.
-The adoption of candling techniques preceding a planned prescribed burn would complement this strategy.
-All habitat trees must be protected using the above suggestions, not only trees near the edges.
+We urge DSE to take all possible steps to protect such trees by raking away debris from around the trunks.
+Candling techniques preceding a planned prescribed burn might complement this strategy.
+All habitat_trees must be protected using the above suggestions, not only trees near the edges.